flyteorg/flyte/rsts/deployment/gcp/manual.rst

 Create a GPU Node Pool in GKE
 =============================
-Flyte will use the default node pool created by the command above, but if need special hardware like a GPU, you will have to create a node pool that can create nodes with gpus attached.
+Flyte will use the default node pool created by the command above, but if there is need for special hardware like a GPU, you will have to create a node pool that can create nodes with gpus attached.

-The first step is to install a DaemonSet that nodes will to install gpu drivers when initally provisioning the instance.
+The first step is to install `this DaemonSet <https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#installing_drivers>`__ that nodes will use to install gpu drivers when initally provisioning the node instance.

 .. code-block:: bash

   kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/container-engine-accelerators/master/nvidia-driver-installer/cos/daemonset-preloaded.yaml

+Next you will create the actual node pool.
+This can be done via the GKE dashboard.

+Go to your cluster and enter the cluster, <my-flyte-cluster>.
+At the top hit the "ADD NODE POOL" button.
+Since gpu machines can be expensive, it is wise to set the "Number of nodes (per zone)" field to 1.
+The node pool can be resized to 0 after the node pool creation but during the creation process there needs to be atleast 1.
+If you do resize the node pool to 0 after creation, then you should check the "Enable cluster autoscaler" box.

+Next in the sidebar you can configure the instance template for the node pool.
+Select the GPU machine family and adjust the cpu and RAM according to your needs.
+Then you can hit create at the bottom to create the node pool.

+After the creation of the node pool, you will notice that by default GKE will taint the node pool with nvidia.com/gpu=present.
+To configure flyte to be able to schedule pods to this node pool, you will have to follow `this <https://docs.flyte.org/projects/cookbook/en/latest/auto/deployment/configure_use_gpus.html#sphx-glr-auto-deployment-configure-use-gpus-py>`__.

 Create the GKE Context